 How To Cultivate Ethics In Business

 I can’t throw stones without taking ownership of my own flawed thinking and unethical behaviour in business.
 There have been times when my actions have been less than admirable.
-I’ve taken profit at the expense of quality, and I’ve turned a blind eye to less than satisfactory work carried out on my behalf.
-Pressure to perform, turn a profit, or even just break even tends to make human beings act unethically.
+I’ve taken profit at the expense of quality and turned a blind eye to less-than-satisfactory work carried out on my behalf.
+Pressure to perform, turn a profit, or even break even tends to make human beings act unethically.
 That’s the inherent problem with the neoliberal capitalist profit-driven system.

-In a 2016 article for Harvard Business Review8, Dacher Keltner, professor of psychology at the University of California, wrote that powerful people are more likely to engage in unethical behaviour than those with less power.
-Keltner’s 20 years of research in human behaviour has shown that while people usually advance to authority positions through positive behaviours such as empathy, fairness and collaboration, these qualities tend to fade with time.
+In a 2016 article for Harvard Business Review 8, Dacher Keltner, professor of psychology at the University of California, wrote that powerful people are more likely to engage in unethical leadership behaviour than those with less power.
+Keltner’s 20 years of research in human behaviour has shown that while people usually advance to authority positions through positive behaviours such as empathy, fairness and collaboration, these qualities fade with time.
 A sense of privilege and selfishness seems to take over many business leaders.
-He suggests that iconic abuses of power, such as that at Enron and Lehman Brothers, are extreme examples of unethical behaviour and power abuses.
+He suggests that iconic abuses of power, such as that at Enron and Lehman Brothers, are extreme examples of unethical leadership.
 All companies, large and small, are susceptible.

 So what can we do about it?
 Keltner has some suggestions.